canjs/can-component/docs/component.md

 });
 ```

-The `app` control passes paginate, paginate's values, and websitesPromise to
+The `app` control passes paginate, paginate’s values, and websitesPromise to
 its sub-components:

     <app>